imagej/imagej.github.io/pages/Introduction_into_Macro_Programming.md

   - add tools to the toolbar
   - add keyboard shortcuts

-{% include info-box content="message = Please be aware that there are several other available [scripting](scripting "wikilink") languages that are more powerful than macros, too\!
-See the sidebar on the right, as well as the [Overcoming limitations](#Overcoming_limitations "wikilink") section below." %}
+{% capture includecontent %} message = Please be aware that there are several other available [scripting](scripting "wikilink") languages that are more powerful than macros, too\!
+See the sidebar on the right, as well as the [Overcoming limitations](#Overcoming_limitations "wikilink") section below. {% endcapture %}

+{% include info-box content=includecontent %}

 # Variables